kumaran-is/angular-flexlayout-standard/README.md

 ## Quick Start

-To launch the demo application, you can try below steps yourself on your computer, or launch the application on StackBlitz, by [clicking here](https://stackblitz.com/github/kumaran-is/angular-flexlayout-standard).
+To launch the demo application on your computer, you can try below steps:

 1. Clone repository and checkout the `master` branch